Parishri07/AI-course-project/README.md

 ![Flow diagram](images/flowchart-1.jpg)

 2. **Method 2**: The **CSEP approach** focuses on emotion detection directly from text while summarizing the context for concise insights.
 Initially, the dataset undergoes preprocessing steps, including **tokenization of utterances** and **label encoding** for the Dialogue Act and Emotion columns.
 We employed a custom **BERT-based model** for embedding the input data, which was implemented using **PyTorch**.
 This model learns contextual representations of the conversations, enabling more accurate emotion predictions.
-Additionally, a **summarization model** with a dynamic threshold of 20 is applied to the dataset, providing a condensed version of the conversation while retaining its emotional essence.
+Additionally, a **summarization model** using **BART** with a dynamic threshold of 30 is applied to the dataset, providing a condensed version of the conversation while retaining its emotional essence.
 This helps streamline the analysis and enhances the interpretability of long conversations, ensuring the system delivers high-quality, actionable insights for mental health support.

 ![Flow diagram](images/flowchart-2.jpg)